 Flow Designer has a built-in step to start a build in Jenkins, enabling you to automatically build a project in response to upstream steps in the flow.

 Adding Jenkins steps to your flow

 - To add a Jenkins step to your flow, go to the Apps panel in the palette, expand the Jenkins section and drag the step onto the canvas.

 - Connect the step to the previous step in the flow.
-This lets you access any event properties and outputs of previous steps when configuring the inputs.
+This lets you access any alert properties and outputs of previous steps when configuring the inputs.

 - Double-click the step to edit it, and use the Setup tab to configure the inputs.
 You can use plain text, input variables, or a combination of both.
 See the sections below for detailed information on the inputs.

 - If you include request parameters in the Build Parameters Query String input, make sure you URL encode the string.

 - On the Run Location tab, set where you want the step to run: in the cloud or on an xMatters Agent installed behind your firewall.

 - On the Endpoint tab, configure an endpoint that points to your Jenkins instance (or, if you already have one, select it from the list).

 - Enter the base URL of your Jenkins instance (for example, https://jenkins.example.com).